Dentures — Longmont, CO

 How Long Do Dentures Last?

-When cared for properly, a traditional denture will typically last between 5 and 7 years before a replacement is required.
-This is because the jaw bone will continue shrink without the supportive root structure, which brings important nutrients to the area.
+When cared for properly, a traditional denture will typically last between five and seven years before a replacement is required.
+This is because the jaw bone will continue to shrink without the supportive root structure.
 You will know when it is time for a replacement because the denture won’t fit as well as it once did -- potentially causing oral sores and pain.

 An implant denture will last for considerably longer than a traditional one, as dental implants promote oral health to prevent the degeneration of the jaw.
 While the denture will eventually need to be replaced due to natural wear and tear, you can expect it to stay functioning properly for years to come.
 The dental implants themselves will likely never need to be replaced.
 In some cases, an infection known as peri-implantitis can develop and lead to implant failure.
 Avoid this by keeping up with excellent hygiene habits and visiting the dentist regularly.